ropensci/occCite/readme.md

 mySimpleOccCitations <- occCitation(mySimpleOccCiteObject)
 ```

+    ## Error in occCitation(mySimpleOccCiteObject): object 'mySimpleOccCiteObject' not found

 Here is a simple way of generating a formatted citation document from
 the results of `occCitation()`.